jbossdemocentral/jboss-keynote-demo-2014/README.md

 -----------------------
 See Quick Start Guide in project as ODT and PDF for details on installation.
 For those that can't wait:

-1. clone this project
+1. clone this project.

-2. see README in 'installs' directory and add required products
+2. see README in 'installs' directory and add required products.

-3. run 'init.sh' & read output
+3. run 'init.sh'.
-   After this setup the basic run for posting Twitter message that triggers this keynote to run camel route, then salesforce route will pick up the message to process through, add it to the BAM dashboard datasource for monitoring, then calling a BPM Process.
-There are still manual actions needed to complete the full keynote demo scenario:

-4. start JBoss BPM Suite & JBoss Fuse product.

-5. add fabric server passwords for Maven Plugin to your `~/.m2/settings.xml` file the fabric server's user and password so that the maven plugin can login to the fabric.
+4. add fabric server passwords for Maven Plugin to your `~/.m2/settings.xml` file the fabric server's user and password so that the maven plugin can login to the fabric.

     <server>
       <id>fabric8.upload.repo</id>
       <username>admin</username>
       <password>admin</password>
     </server>

-6. Find jboss.keynote2014.twitter.properties under projects/twitter/stream/src/main/fabric8 and change the twitter developer details to your own credentials you can setup on https://dev.twitter.com by adding a keynote app in your account at https://apps.twitter.com:
+5. Find jboss.keynote2014.twitter.properties under projects/twitter/stream/src/main/fabric8 and change the twitter developer details to your own credentials you can setup on https://dev.twitter.com by adding a keynote app in your account at https://apps.twitter.com:

 	  `consumer.key = w0LGk3eptny8oGEKm2oBxheE4`
 	  `consumer.secret = zg7w1NpqmObJsjAuyyzM9OXccjx4q2xQe3YFeicT0Lc5JPn3RR`
 	  `access.token = 144079408-5iFeWba0UatSMQOFukpUYvMlAwF1Sc0VPgFrxE9p`
 	  `access.token-secret = M3GMh7AfwdXItdVbEHu88UHAKOSiV82DRBBWtaKiOPPGJ`

+6. start JBoss BPM Suite & JBoss Fuse product as instructed.

 7. start up fabric in fuse console: